ComScore

 17. Cuyana

-Cuyana was founded with the mission to create timeless and modern pieces that are versatile for daily wear.
+Cuyana's mission is to create timeless and modern pieces that are versatile for daily wear.
 Inspired by their Latinx and Asian heritages, founder Karla Gallardo and Shilpa Shah connect with suppliers across the globe—from Ecuador to Vietnam—to source 100 percent leather, recycled plastic, silk and cashmere to make their handbags, clothing and accessories.
-Plus, the brand promises by the end of the year to use 100 percent sustainably-made materials and they are well on their way.
+In 2020, the brand made a promise to only use 100 percent sustainably-made materials, and as of 2023, they completed their goal.

 18. Alterre

-College buddies Harmony Pilobello and Shilpa Lyengar combined their skills in footwear and sustainable design to launch Alterre in 2015.
-The New York-based company aims to create shoes that are versatile, lightweight and comfortable to rock all day long.
-Whether you're eyeing their ballet flats (that have interchangeable straps) or dazzling stilettos, five percent of the brand's profits are given to Restore NYC, a nonprofit organization that helps survivors of sex trafficking in the city.
+In 2015, college buddies Harmony Pilobello and Shilpa Lyengar combined their skills in footwear and sustainable design to launch Alterre.
+The New York-based company aims to create shoes that are versatile, lightweight and comfortable enough to be worn all day long.
+Whether you shop their ballet flats (that have interchangeable straps) or dazzling stilettos, five percent of the brand's profits are given to Restore NYC, a nonprofit organization that helps survivors of sex trafficking in the city.

 19. Mohala Eyewear

 Mohala Eyewear wants to remove the stress that often comes with shopping for glasses.
 When founder Ashley Johnson couldn't find sunglasses that fit her correctly, she decided to launch her own brand that would make it easier to find a pair that's comfortable (because one size does not fit all).
 The wide-ranging collection considers different sized nose bridges and widths, and offers adjustable frames to make each pair of glasses entirely your own.
-Mohala also carries snazzy accessories like eyewear chains and travel pouches, so you never misplace them again.
 Plus, for every every pair you purchase, a percentage goes to Room at Read, a non-profit organization that's dedicated to children's education across Asia and Africa.

 As a former accessories trend director, Jessica Tse always wanted to launch her own jewelry brand.
 Inspired by her time in New York City and Florence, Italy, she sought to bring out the energy of city life in her collections.
 From sterling silver to pearls, all of her pieces are vibrant and chic.
 Searching for a statement accessory?
 You might want to add these babies to your cart (and these 18k gold smiley rings while you're at it).